 Click the sections below to learn more about important causes of delirium in older adults.

-Urine Retention or Fecal Impaction
+Urinary Retention or Fecal Impaction

 If you are caring for an older person, make sure to monitor the frequency of urination and bowel movements.
-Usually, urine retention can be treated with repeated bladder catheterization or temporary insertion of a urinary catheter (not recommended for longer than 48 hours).
-Fecal impaction can be helped by enemas, mild laxatives, and subsequent stool softeners.
+Usually, urinary retention can be treated with repeated bladder catheterization or temporary insertion of a urinary catheter (not recommended for longer than 48 hours).
+Fecal impaction can be helped by enemas, laxatives, and subsequent stool softeners.
 Careful attention to diet and exercise afterward will help to prevent an impaction from recurring.